ekilah/ekilah.github.io/posts/heroku-shutdown-github-integration.md

       - deploy_review_app_to_heroku_cmd
 ```

 Done!
 Push this up into a new PR and you'll see your Review App start building on Heroku.
 Note that this job will not wait for the Heroku build to actually succeed (it just calls the API and finishes), but I didn't want that anyway.
-I'd rather not tie up a CircleCI executor waiting for Heroku machine to do it's job.
+I'd rather not tie up a CircleCI executor waiting for a Heroku machine to do its job.

 ![review app building on heroku](/assets/img/heroku_github/review-app-building-on-heroku.png)